ahocevar/js-workshop/src/doc/prototype.rst

 Inheritance
 -----------

-JavaScript frameworks like Ext JS provide easy ways to create classes.
+JavaScript frameworks sometimes provide easy ways to create classes.
 But to understand how inheritance works, we'll take a glance at how it is handled in pure JavaScript:

 .. code-block:: javascript